tezariuss/UDScripts-Armor-test/README.md

 ### UDPatcher

 Synthesis patcher to patch various DD items to work with UD devices.
-Functionality is identical to [the FOMOD](https://github.com/IHateMyKite/UnforgivingDevices_FOMOD/tree/main), but with far greater configurability.
+Functionality is identical to [the FOMOD](https://github.com/IHateMyKite/UnforgivingDevices_FOMOD/tree/main) but with far greater configurability.

 #### How-To (Basic)

-1. Select the mods you wish to patch in the Settings (as well as any other mods these mods pull relevant records from - not necessarily the masters)
-1. Set the other Settings as desired (the Default settings should account for all DD devices)
-1. Run the Synthesis patcher with only this patcher selected
+1. Near the top left corner of Synthesis, next to the '+,' create a new Group.
+Name it something appropriate, such as `UDPatches`; the outputted `.esp` will use this name.
+1. On the right pane, choose all the mods to blacklist.
+You don't need to choose every mod in your modlist - just the ones you find important to exclude from the Patcher's prying gaze.
-1. Rename the resulting patch in xEdit to an appropriate name
+1. Add the Patcher to this new group.
+1. In the Patcher's right pane, click Settings.
+Scroll down to ensure they're not completely empty - if absolutely none of the values are filled in, check the Troubleshooting section of this guide for a fix.
+1. Add all the mods you want to patch to Mods to Patch.
+In almost every case, this will be the only setting you change.
+1. Run the Patcher!
+If the patcher informs you that some devices were skipped, keep in mind that this isn't the fault of you or the patcher.
+Some mods create Devices with custom scripts that cannot be automatically converted into a UD-friendly format.
+The patch, in this case, must instead be crafted manually.

-Alternatively, you can simply run the patcher along other Synthesis scripts and leave everything in the one `Synthesis.esp`.
+Alternatively, you can run eschew steps 1 through 3 to run the patcher alongside other Synthesis scripts.
+The resulting patched Devices you'll find in `Synthesis.esp`.

 #### How-To (Advanced)

-There are several moving parts which determine how an item gets patched.
-Let's start with the simplest one, and just go down the list.
+There are several moving parts that determine how an item gets patched.
+Let's start with the simplest one and go down the list.

  - **Inventory Script Settings**
 	- *Script Matches*: Each `zad` inventory script will be replaced by the `UD` inventory script it's in.
 In the default settings, for example, all `zad` scripts will be replaced by `UD_CustomDevice_EquipScript`.